snowplow-archive/snowplow.github.com/about/jobs/technical-product-manager.md

 Responsibilities for our first technical product manager will include:

 * Collaborating with Snowplow’s co-founders to formalise the product roadmap and sequencing across all Snowplow projects
-* Becoming the product owner for specific Snowplow projects, including potentially: our new product Sauna; Snowplow Mini; our Managed Service dashboard
+* Becoming the product owner for specific Snowplow projects, including potentially: new data sources for Snowplow; Snowplow Mini; our new product Sauna; our Managed Service customer dashboard
 * Working closely with Product Engineering and Infrastructure Engineering to deliver new releases
 * Writing detailed technical specifications for new features and products
 * Testing and iterating ideas with the Snowplow community via our new RFC process